MasoniteFramework/starter-package/README.md

   <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

+---

 ## Crafting and Developing

-### Craft a Masonite package with this Github template
+A. **Craft a Masonite package with this Github template**

-**This is a template repository for crafting quality Masonite packages: [Create My Package](https://github.com/MasoniteFramework/starter-package/generate)**
+Click on [🔨 Craft Package] top to create a repository from this template, then clone it.

-To setup the package to get your package up and running, you should first take a look at `setup.py` and make any packages specific changes there.
+To setup your package and get your package up and running:

+1. you should first take a look at `setup.py` and make any packages specific changes there.
 These include the classifiers and package name.

-You should update package name and description in :
+2. you should also update package name and description in :

 - setup.py
 - makefile